ppaczek04/Machine_Learning_projects/Decision_Tree_Classification_and_Regression/readme.md

 - decision_tree_classification_and_regression.py     -->  Python file with code & analysis
 - readme.md                            -->  Project description
 - requirements.txt                     -->  Dependencies (if applicable)
-- other files contain pngs of visualisations, data generatd in the script
+- other files contain pngs of visualisations and data generated in the script
 ## 🛠️ Installation & Setup
 To run this project locally, follow these steps: